openstack/upstream-institute-virtual-environment/README.md

         > please make sure that you replace the default user `ubuntu` upon first
         > start before logging in to Freenode channels.

-2. When `stack.sh` has finished running, you can open your [Horizon Dashboard] (http://localhost/) or on VirtualBox using the **DevStack** bookmark
+2. When `stack.sh` finished running, you can open your [Horizon Dashboard] (http://localhost/) or on VirtualBox using the **DevStack** bookmark

     * **Login**: `demo`